 Support for the project has been provided for the project by the Swedish Ministry of Health and Social Affairs, the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) and the Pompidou Group at the Council of Europe and.
 The data collections in individual countries are funded through national sources.

-During the transition phase (2015 and 2016) the ESPAD project was coordinated by a Coordination Committee (Ludwig Kraus, Håkan Leifman and Julian Vicente).
-In ESPAD Assembly of November 2016 (Lisbon) Sabrina Molinaro (Italy) was elected as new ESPAD Coordinator.
+During the transition phase (2015 and 2016) the ESPAD project was coordinated by a Coordination Committee (Ludwig Kraus, Håkan Leifman and Julian Vicente), who steer the work of the 2015 wave of the project, and the production (by EMCDDA) of the 2015 ESPAD Report.

-To find out more about project history, background and organisation please refer to the document Overview of the ESPAD Project.
+To find out more about project history, background and organisation please refer to section Introduction and Methodology of the 2019 ESPAD Report.